Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

 Finally, condition (5) is part of the hypotheses, since we assume $\M$ is a cofibrantly generated semi-model category with domains of $I$ cofibrant.
-For the last sentence of the statement of the theorem, we refer the reader to \cite[Corollary 3.66]{barwickSemi}.
-One could also follow Hirschhorn's theory of homotopy orthogonal pairs \cite[Propositions 17.8.5, 17.8.9]{hirschhorn}, which makes use of properties of the model category $sSet$, and holds for semi-model categories. \end{proof}
+We now prove the last sentence of the statement of the theorem.
+If $W$ is fibrant in $L_{\cat C}\M$ then by \cite[Corollary 3.66]{barwickSemi}, $W$ is $\cat C$-local.
+It is also clear that $W$ is fibrant in $\M$, e.g., because $id:\M \leftrightarrows L_{\cat C} \M:id$ is a Quillen pair.
+If $W$ is $\cat C$-local and fibrant in $\M$, one can prove it is fibrant in $L_{\cat C} \M$ by following Hirschhorn's theory of homotopy orthogonal pairs \cite[Propositions 17.8.5, 17.8.9]{hirschhorn}, which makes use of properties of the model category $sSet$, and holds for semi-model categories.
+Since $L_{\cat C} \M$ is a \textit{cofibrantly generated} semi-model category, $W\to \ast$ is a fibration if and only if it satisfies the right lifting property with respect to generating trivial cofibrations $i: A\to B$, which are all morphisms between cofibrant objects.
+Hence, Hirschhorn's proof directly translates to the semi-model category context, cosimplicially replacing $i$ to compute simplicial mapping spaces and using the theory of homotopy orthogonal squares to construct a lift proving that $W$ is fibrant in $L_{\cat C}\M$. \end{proof}

 We turn now to verifying the universal property of left Bousfield localization (with respect to left Quillen functors of semi-model categories \cite[Definition 1.12]{barwickSemi}).

 \begin{theorem} Suppose that there is a cofibrantly generated semi-model structure $L_{\cat C}(\M)$ on the semi-model category $\M$ as in Theorem \ref{thm:loc-exists}.
 Then $L_{\cat C}(\M)$ satisfies the following universal property.
 Suppose $F:\M\to \cat{N}$ is any left Quillen functor of semi-model categories taking $\cat C$ into the weak equivalences of $N$.
 Then $F$ is a left Quillen functor when viewed as $F:L_{\cat C}(\M)\to \cat{N}$. \end{theorem}